Primary Navigation Mobile

 Great to drive, cheap to run, and simply excellent

-The Ford Fiesta is the 2024 Parkers Best Used Car of The Year award winner but still represents a great buy.
-In previous-generation form, it is still one of the UK’s most popular used cars, and with very good reason.
+The Ford Fiesta won the 2024 Parkers Best Used Car of The Year award winner and still represents a great buy.
+With the demise of the Fiesta name, we're happy to call the sixth generation the cream of the crop.
+It was one of Britain's bestsellers when new and is still one of the UK’s most popular used cars, and with very good reason.

 It’s a great car to drive that’s available in myriad versions, from the super-economical EcoBoost petrols and TDCi diesel-powered models to the fun-to-drive ST hot hatch.
 We love the fact that prices are competitive, servicing is cheap, and as such, it’s a reliable and safe car to invest your money in.